S1RENS/cancel.it/README.md

 Result: $1.0 < 1.5 \rightarrow$ GO.
 (Failure)

 Conclusion: With 0.5 weighting, even if the majority (2 out of 3) vote "Soft Cancel," the event still happens.
-This is the Abilene Paradox.
+This is the Abilene Paradox, as most of the group would rather cancel.